IRS Releases 2021 Inflation-Adjusted Tax Tables, Standard Deduction, AMT and Other Amounts27 October 2020

 - many other provisions.

-These inflation adjustments generally apply to tax years beginning in 2020, so they govern most returns filed in 2021.
-However, some specified figures apply to transactions or events in calendar year 2020.
+These inflation adjustments generally apply to tax years beginning in 2021, so they affect most returns that will be filed in 2022.
+However, some specified figures apply to transactions or events in calendar year 2021.